AmitMandliya/AmitMandliya/README.md

 ## 🔭 Resume and current work

 Find my resume [here](https://drive.google.com/file/d/192sfe4r_xP5JVw2-ns22hC_vT7PJv1O_/view?usp=sharing).
 I’m currently contributing to Red Hat's open source subscription management product - [candlepin](https://www.candlepinproject.org/docs/candlepin/overview.html).
-My role involves migrating the existing dependency injection framework - [Google guice](https://github.com/google/guice) to [Spring Boot](https://spring.io/projects/spring-boot).
+My role involves migrating the existing dependency injection framework - [Google guice](https://github.com/google/guice) to **[Spring Boot]**(https://spring.io/projects/spring-boot).
 [Repository](https://github.com/AmitMandliya/candlepin/tree/feature/spring_integration).

 ## 📚 Academic projects

 I am fortunate to work on multiple interesting projects in my graduate studies under amazing professors.
 Some of them are listed below:

 - [TouchDown](https://github.com/himol7/American-Football-Analytics-Application) A web application which analyze NC State's football match data and whow the summary visuals of the analysis.
 This is expected to save the football coaches 50 hours per year.
-The technologies used in the project were: Flask, Python, Vue, JavaScript.
+The technologies used in the project were: **Flask, Python, Vue, JavaScript**.

 - [Movie ratings prediction](https://github.com/AmitMandliya/movie-rating-prediction) system: Developed a ratings prediction system by fetching data from open movie database and combining it with Netflix data.
 Selected KNN as baseline model and used stacking regression to build a model with ridge regressor, random forest regressor, and support vector regressor as estimators.
 The model was able to successfully predict the ratings of the movie [70%](https://github.com/AmitMandliya/movie-rating-prediction/blob/master/ALDA_Final_Project_Report.pdf) of the time with the error range of 0.8.